mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

 Data set collections are referenced with the `dataset` system property e.g.` -Ddataset=http://whatever/data/cqs-dataset.xml`

+See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/5.dataset), which demonstrate the use of data set collections.

 ## Running Multiple Tests

 As you have seen, the configuration file can hold multiple URL mappings for a feature group, and a data set collection can contain multiple data sets.